rcmhunt71/GeneralRepo/PRICE/docs/architecture.md

   * [PrettyTable](https://pypi.org/project/PrettyTable/) - [Tutorial/Documentation](http://zetcode.com/python/prettytable/)

   These should be installed as part of the setup process, but currently, the setup process is not including these packages. (setup.py needs to be debugged; packages are listed, but are not being installed - _pip security/SSL Cert issues_?
 Chris will look into possible  --trusted-host configuration options.)
-* **Access**: In order to be able to connect to the PRICE APIs, credentials, endpoints, and database ids needs to be provided to the user(s).
+* **Access**: In order to be able to connect to the PRICE APIs, credentials, endpoints, and database IDs need to be provided to the user(s)/automation.

 ## Client Call Code Flow